Car insurance calculator

 By telling us your gender it means we’re able to give you a better idea of what prices are like in your area and age group.

-How could our insurance calculator help you save money?
+How could our insurance calculator help you save money on your car insurance?

 The pricing data in our calculator can be used to give you an idea of what you might expect to pay for your car insurance.
-This can help you check whether your recent quote or renewal offer is fair.
+This can help you check whether your recent quote or renewal offer is higher or lower than the average.
 Even if your insurance isn't up for renewal yet, the calculator could help give you an idea of how much prices have changed.

 If you're thinking of moving to a different part of the country, you can also use the calculator to estimate whether the price of your insurance will change.
-The areas are calculated using postcode region so if you're staying in the same region, you won't see a difference in prices.
+Prices can be influenced by where you live, so if you're staying in the same region, you're less likely to see a difference in what you pay.

-The information in the calculator is based on averages across millions of quotes.
+The data used by the calculator is based on averages across millions of quotes.
 The most accurate way of finding out whether you could make a saving on your insurance is to get a quote and compare prices.
+You can check these quotes against the average for your age, region and gender.
 It only takes a few minutes and is even quicker if you’ve used our site before.

-Our latest data shows that 51% of customers could save up to £561 by using using our site to find their next car insurance policy.
-When you get a quote the prices are based on the information you give us, so it's important to make sure everything you tell us is correct.
+Our latest data shows that 51% of customers could save up to *£523 by using our site to find their next car insurance policy.
+The prices you are quoted are based on the information you give us, so it's important to make sure everything you tell us is correct.

 The price you pay for car insurance is unique to you.
 Insurers base your price on risk factors that are specific to you such as: